COO-Utilities/lakeshore/README.md

 - 224 & 336 - lakeshore.py

 ## Features
-- Connect to Lakeshore controllers over ethernet
+- Connect to Lakeshore controllers over Ethernet
 - Query sensor values
 - For model 336, query status and parameters of heaters